ALEHACKsp/memory/README.md

 # Mem
 A memory library for Windows in C++.

+There is an internal (MemIn.h", "MemIn.cpp") and an external ("MemEx.h", "MemEx.cpp") version, both use similar interfaces so you can easily port an external application to internal and vice-versa.

 # Features
 **[EX]** = Function is only available on the external version
  - x86-32 & x86-64 support